Gravesend

-Gravesend /ˌɡreɪvzˈɛnd/ is a town in northwest Kent, England, situated 21 miles (35 km) east-southeast of Charing Cross (central London) on the south bank of the River Thames and opposite Tilbury in Essex.
-Located in the diocese of Rochester, it is the administrative centre of the Borough of Gravesham.
+Gravesend /ˌɡreɪvzˈɛnd/ is a town in northwest Kent, England, situated 21 miles (35 km) east-southeast of Charing Cross (central London) on the south bank of the River Thames, opposite Tilbury in Essex.
+Located in the diocese of Rochester, it is the administrative centre of the borough of Gravesham.
+Gravesend marks the eastern limit of the Greater London Built-up Area, as defined by the UK Office for National Statistics.
+It had a population of 58,102 in 2021.

 Its geographical situation has given Gravesend strategic importance throughout the maritime and communications history of South East England.
-A Thames Gateway commuter town, it retains strong links with the River Thames, not least through the Port of London Authority Pilot Station and has witnessed rejuvenation since the advent of High Speed 1 rail services via Gravesend railway station.
-The station was recently refurbished and now has a new bridge.
+A Thames Gateway commuter town, it retains strong links with the River Thames, not least through the Port of London Authority Pilot Station, and has witnessed rejuvenation since the advent of High Speed 1 rail services via Gravesend railway station.
+The station was recently refurbished and has a new bridge.

-Toponymy
+Name

 Recorded as Gravesham in the Domesday Book of 1086 when it belonged to Odo, Earl of Kent and Bishop of Bayeux, the half-brother of William the Conqueror, its name probably derives from graaf-ham: the home of the reeve or bailiff of the lord of the manor.

 Another theory suggests that the name Gravesham may be a corruption of the words grafs-ham – a place "at the end of the grove".
 Frank Carr asserts that the name derives from the Saxon Gerevesend, the end of the authority of the Portreeve (originally Portgereve, chief town administrator).

 In the Netherlands, a place called 's-Gravenzande is found with its name translating into "Sand (or sandy area) belonging to the Count".
 The 's is a contraction of the old Dutch genitive article des, and translates into plain English as of the.
-In Brooklyn, New York, the neighbourhood of Gravesend is said by some to have been named for 's-Gravenzande., though its founding by the English religious dissenter, Lady Deborah Moody, in 1645 strongly indicates that it is named after Gravesend, England.
+In Brooklyn, New York, the neighbourhood of Gravesend is said by some to have been named for 's-Gravenzande, though its founding by the English religious dissenter Lady Deborah Moody in 1645 suggests that it may be named after Gravesend, England.
 Lady Deborah was originally from London and is credited with being the first woman to found a settlement in the New World.

 The Domesday spelling is its earliest known historical record; all other spellings – in the later (c.
 1100) Domesday Monachorum and in Textus Roffensis the town is Gravesend and Gravesende, respectively.
 The variation Graveshend can be seen in a court record of 1422, where Edmund de Langeford was parson, and attributed to where the graves ended after the Black Death.
 The municipal title Gravesham was formally adopted in 1974 as the name for the new borough.